isomerpages/sciencecentre-emag/_stories/Culture/When Science Meets the Force.md

 <p>While Star Wars may seem more fantasy than hardcore science fiction, its
 fusion of mythological storytelling and futuristic technology has spurred real-world scientific advancement—from <a href="https://www.sciencealert.com/scientists-have-created-star-wars-style-holograms-in-the-lab" rel="noopener noreferrer nofollow" target="_blank">holograms</a> to
-<a href="https://www.techradar.com/computing/artificial-intelligence/nvidia-google-and-disneys-ai-powered-star-wars-robot-is-absolutely-the-droid-ive-been-looking-for" rel="noopener noreferrer nofollow" target="_blank">robotics</a>.
-At Science Centre Singapore, the interplay between science
+<a href="https://www.techradar.com/computing/artificial-intelligence/nvidia-google-and-disneys-ai-powered-star-wars-robot-is-absolutely-the-droid-ive-been-looking-for" rel="noopener noreferrer nofollow" target="_blank">artificial intelligence</a>.
+At Science Centre Singapore, the interplay
-fiction and science fact creates powerful opportunities for STEM learning.</p>
+between science fiction and science fact creates powerful opportunities for STEM learning.</p>
 <h4><strong>A Force for Science Education</strong></h4>
 <p>Star Wars’s impact on public engagement with science in Singapore began
 with the release of the first Star Wars film here in 1978.
 A year later,